Can AI scale without Work Architecture? Tasks come first

 AI capability is compounding.
 Work visibility is not.

-The half-life of a skill is shrinking fast.
-By the time you've updated your skills taxonomy, the actual work may have already changed.
+The half-life of a capability is shrinking fast.
+By the time you've updated your capability taxonomy, the actual work may have already changed.

 Tasks evolve in real time.
 Roles shift.
 New responsibilities emerge.
 Companies need live Work Context.
 One that keeps up with how work actually changes on the ground.

-5. Upskilling without tasks wastes time and money
+5. Building capabilities without task context wastes time and money

-If your learning strategy only focuses on skills, you risk training people for work that no longer exists.
+If your learning strategy only focuses on capabilities, you risk training people for work that no longer exists.

-Effective upskilling starts with understanding tasks.
-What's emerging?
-What's disappearing?
-What really needs to be done?
+Effective capability-building starts with understanding tasks.
+What's emerging.
+What's disappearing.
+What really needs to be done.

-Task-based upskilling ensures people build capabilities that matter.
+Task-based capability-building ensures people build what matters.
 Today and tomorrow.

-The shift is clear: from skills lists to Work Intelligence
+The shift is clear: from capability lists to Work Intelligence

-Skills still matter.
+Capabilities still matter.
 But they're not the full picture.
 They never were.
 AI has just made that abundantly clear.
-To truly reinvent workforce planning, reskilling, and automation, organizations start with the work itself.
+To truly reinvent workforce planning, capability-building, and automation, organizations start with the work itself.

 From Job Architecture to Work Architecture.

 That's why Reejig built Work Context.
-A dynamic structure that connects tasks to skills, people to outcomes, and AI to real opportunities for redesign.
+A dynamic structure that connects tasks to capabilities, people to outcomes, and AI to real opportunities for redesign.

-The future of work doesn't start with skills.
+The future of work doesn't start with capabilities.
 It starts with the work.

 Siobhan 💜